I believe the world is beautiful, and that poetry, like bread, is for everyone. —Roque Dalton

 From the mind of someone who once thought in verse, this is the kind of poem that just comes to you when it comes.
 You write it down, walk away, and there it is.
 You don't force it into a form.
 You just want it to sound pleasing to the ear and be what it was meant to be: an honest response to a moment in time.

 It might be as simple as this: A little poem about eating plums is too delicious to spend that much time thinking about.
-Over-analyzing sucks all the joy from the experience of reading it, smiling, and imagining how perfectly ripe those plums must have tasted.
+Over-analyzing removes the joy we receive from reading these words, smiling, and imagining how perfectly ripe those plums must have tasted.

 I don't think Williams set out to write this poem before tasting the plums.
-I think the fact that they were "so delicious and so cold," and perhaps so much better than he may have imagined them tasting, prompted him to realize that they truly were special enough to apologize for taking.
+I think the fact that they were "so delicious and so cold," and perhaps so much better than he may have assumed they would be, prompted him to realize that they truly were special enough to apologize for taking.

 What I'm trying to say is who cares about what this poem really means.
 It means whatever you want or need it to.
 Whatever you feel upon reading it is accurate.
 Stop thinking.
 Just eat the plums while they're still in season.
 (Sound good?
 Give it a tweet!)